If you are lactose intolerant, you typically experience digestive symptoms, including bloating, diarrhea, and other symptoms, after consuming lactose.

 However, as children grow older, they generally produce less and less lactase.

-By adulthood, up to 70% of people no longer produce enough lactase to properly digest the lactose in milk, leading to symptoms when they consume dairy.
-This is particularly common for people of non-European descent.
+By adulthood, nearly 70% of people across the globe no longer produce enough lactase to properly digest the lactose in milk, leading to symptoms when they consume dairy.
+Lactose intolerance is less common among people of European and northwestern Indian descent (

-Some people may also develop lactose intolerance after surgery or due to gastrointestinal diseases such as viral or bacterial infections.
+Some people may also develop lactose intolerance after surgery or due to gastrointestinal conditions such as viral or bacterial infections (

 Here are the 5 most common signs and symptoms of lactose intolerance.